chocolatey/docs/input/en-us/central-management/setup/website.md

 ## FAQ

-### What is the minimum required configuration for the appsettings.json file?
+### What is the minimum required configuration for the `appsettings.json` file?

-As of CCM v0.6.2, the default settings in the `appsettings.json` for the website package are:
+As of Chocolatey Central Management v0.6.2, the default settings in the `appsettings.json` for the website package are:

 ```json
 {